 Microsoft Enterprise Consortium

-The Microsoft Enterprise Consortium, hosted by the Sam M. Walton College of Business at the University of Arkansas, utilizes Microsoft SQL Server 2012 suite of software products to support a broad base of academic learning and research interests world-wide.
-Over the past two years, thousands of faculty and students world-wide have accessed the Consortium resources for a wide-variety of teaching and learning activities and courses.
-New server resources were implemented in Fall 2009 to ensure strong performance for the anticipated growth in users.
+Hosted by the Sam M. Walton College of Business at the University of Arkansas, the Microsoft Enterprise Consortium utilizes the Microsoft SQL Server suite of products to support a broad base of academic learning and research interests world-wide.

 - Create database tables